David-Else/developer-workstation-setup-script-debian/README.md

    sudo apt install ansible flatpak
    ```

-3. Clone the repository and navigate to it:
+3. Clone this repository and navigate to it:

    ```sh
    git clone https://github.com/David-Else/developer-workstation-setup-script-debian